 In order to unpack all the intricacies that come with deciding how an annuity would impact your retirement, let’s define an annuity.
 An annuity is an insurance product that you pay into in order to receive cash payments in the future.
-There are hundreds if not thousands of different ways that annuities can be structured making them a complicated investment vehicle.
-However, they are very popular among retirees due to their stability compared to other investments, like equities.
+There are hundreds if not thousands of different ways that annuities can be structured.
+They are very popular among retirees due to their stability compared to other investments, like equities.
 The initial investment in an annuity occurs either as a lump sum up front or series of payments determined by the insurance company and the purchaser.
 After the payments have ceased there is a surrender period where the investor is not permitted to withdraw or touch the money.
 Afterwards, payments will be distributed monthly, quarterly, biannually, or annually.
 The frequency of the payments is typically decided upon when purchasing the annuity.
 The size of the payments will depend on the size of the initial investment along with age and length of the payout period.

 Types of Annuities